iRNA-COSI/APAeval/method_workflows/method_workflow_file_specifications.md

-# Execution workflow file specifications
+# Method workflow file specifications

 ## Synopsis

-This specification describes allowed input and required output of `execution_workflows` to ensure that the `summary_workflows` have access to files of the same format from each participant.
+This specification describes allowed input and required output of `method_workflows` to ensure that the `summary_workflows` have access to files of the same format from each participant.

 Outputs depend on features available for the participant (i.e. not all participants perform *de novo* identification of PAS) and can be grouped into four categories: